Fire Safety Regulation Guide – Are You Compliant?

 In the event of a fire, responsible persons must prove that all reasonable precautions have been taken to safeguard ALL relevant persons including employees, the public, visitors and contractors.

 Fire Safety Regulation – Introduction

-Fire Risk Assessment should be the foundation for all fire precautions at your premises.
 The cost of a fire is usually high and following a serious fire, many companies do not re-open.
-According to Government figures, the average cost of a fire in a commercial building is estimated at £44,400.
-In 2004 there were over 33,400 fires in business buildings.
+According to government figures, the average cost of a fire in a commercial building is estimated at £44,400.
+In 2020/21 there were over 11,900 fires in business buildings.

-The cost is not limited to bricks and mortar or equipment, the personal cost is equally high.
-As a result of these fires, 38 people were killed and over 1,300 injured.
+Considering that during this time most workplaces were closed or at reduced capacity due to COVID-19, this is a staggering and distressing figure.
+The cost of a fire is not limited to bricks and mortar or equipment – the personal cost is equally as high.
+As a result of these fires, 14 people were killed and over 700 injured.

 Fire Safety Regulation – Legislation